To Commemorate the Centenary of the First World War

 Irene Andrews, Access and Service Development Manager, and Deborah Phillips, Senior Conservator, attended a performance of ‘For King and Country!’ at the National Trust property Killerton House on Friday 13 June, 2014.
 It was performed by schoolchildren, done with gusto and some skill, describing the effects of the war on the house, family and staff.
 The organisers were very glad that our staff attended and mentioned the Devon Heritage Centre in their announcements.

-On Saturday 26 July 2014, Irene Andrews and Emma Waldron will be attending the Mid Devon Show at Halberton, near Tiverton.
-The central focus of our presentation there will be the Devon Remembers project.
+On Saturday 26 July 2014, Irene Andrews and Emma Waldron attended the Mid Devon Show at Halberton, near Tiverton.
+The central focus of their presentation there was the Devon Remembers project.
+They spoke to about 100 visitors who visited their stand, despite the heat!

 The National Archives hold the official UK government records of the First World War, including a vast collection of letters, diaries, maps and photographs.
 To mark the centenary of the war the National Archives are running First World War 100 , an extensive programme of activities and events, spanning a five-year period between 2014 and 2019.
 For full details of these and the rest of the programme visit their First World War 100 webpage to see all of their First World War records, including advice on how to carry out your research.